polm/ndl-crop/README.md

+**Update 2022-11-10:**

+This is a script I wrote on a weekend once years ago.
+It would be great if it helped you somehow, but there's probably better ways to do this.
+I don't provide support for this script and can't help you with your project.

 # ndl-crop

 This is a script to crop scans of old photobooks from the NDL like those linked [here](http://dl.ndl.go.jp/ja/photo.html).
 It's written for Python 3 and uses OpenCV for the heavy lifting.

 ## Examples